rkaunismaa/NLP4HTML/README.md

 Now let's load the profile data into a local mysql database.
 I will use the local running instance of MySql and store the database into a local matchDb folder.

 Right.
 To load into mysql, I need to switch back to the nlp4html conda environment ...

+OK.
+Nice!
+Got all of the profile data loaded into mysql!